-FAMILY RESILIENCE: TRUE STORIES TO REMEMBER Part 1
+FAMILY RESILIENCE: TRUE STORIES YOU WILL RELATE TO

 These stories discuss situations others have faced.
-Think how you would choose to respond if it happened to you.
-Think of your best options and then put them in a plan to communicate them.
+Think how you would respond to it if it happened to you.
+What are your reasonable options and then put them into a plan that communicates them.

 1) CASE ONE: A family lost everything in a hurricane.
 They had several choices that they could make.
 They chose to move to a distant state for better weather and a new beginning.
 They found a place to live and they got new jobs.
 They spent a year in the new place but missed the old neighborhood where they had grown up.
 In a sudden decision they moved back to their damaged home and decided to live in a trailer provided for them while they rebuilt.
 At the time they did this they were broke but decided that it was worth starting over again with others they knew.
 They had a tough time but it was the right choice for them.